UteHaus/doppelkopf-multi/README.md

 # doppelkopf-multi
-Doppelkopf --> mit nuget repo, sometimes abbreviated to Doko, is a trick-taking card game for four players
+Doppelkopf -->  sometimes abbreviated to Doko, is a trick-taking card game for four players

+ It is a multiplayer Doppelkopf game.
+You can add tables and user.
+Users can play a game or view a game.

+ ## Configurations
+ ### Default
+ - default user: admin and password: admin.
+ - port: 8080

 ## build and run
-`git clone repo`
+`git clone doppelkopf-multi`

 ### Docker